Blog post

 Hyperopia, also known as far-sightedness or long-sightedness, is a common refractive error where light rays from distant objects focus behind the retina.
 This often occurs due to a shorter eyeball or a flatter cornea.

-As a result, nearby tasks such as reading or using a computer may appear blurred, while distant objects are generally clearer as the eye compensates better at longer distances.
+As a result, close-up tasks such as reading or using a computer may appear blurred, while distant objects usually remain clearer because the eyes can compensate more easily at longer distances - depending on the degree of hyperopia.
+As we age, this compensation becomes harder, meaning many people become increasingly reliant on corrective lenses.

 In contrast to myopia (short-sightedness), hyperopia arises from structural differences in the eye.
 Mild cases may only cause slight difficulty with close vision, while severe cases can affect both near and distant vision, often leading to eye strain and headaches.